iTwin/itwinjs-core/docs/core/landing-page/index.md

     {
         header: "Open, for Business",
         content:
         "Infrastructure assets are complex, valuable, and long-lived, yet ever-changing.
 The businesses and governments that design, build, own and operate them wish to create digital twins that accurately reflects those traits.
 No single software system can possibly meet all of those requirements at once.
 So iModel.js was designed to be both flexible and open so that it can be used wherever needed and easily integrated with other systems wherever necessary.
 It is built to be as malleable as possible to satisfy your business requirements within your existing business systems.
-We strive to innovate while being both open and transparent, while also stable and secure. iModel.js is not a community project by part time volunteers with other jobs, it is the heart of Bentley's <a href=\"learning/itwinservice\">iTwin subscription service</a>."
+We strive to innovate while being both open and transparent, while also stable and secure. iModel.js is not a community project by part time volunteers with other jobs; it is the heart of Bentley's <a href=\"learning/itwinservice\">iTwin subscription service</a>."
     },
     {
         header: "Open, By Design",